nrkno/sofie-package-manager/README.md

 yarn start:http-server
 yarn start:single-app

-# Build all apps for Windows
+# (Windows only) Compile all apps into executables, and put into the deploy/ folder.
-yarn build-win32
+yarn do:build-win32

 # Gather all built executables in a single folder
 yarn gather-built